tethysplatform/tethys/docs/tutorials/secure_map_services.rst

         })
     });

-Now just include new JavaScript file in your `home.html` file by adding this:
+Now just include the new JavaScript file in your ``home.html`` file by adding this code block:

 .. code-block:: html+django